Meet Jack – he’s a Professional Motor Racing Driver and AMSL Diabetes Ambassador!

 I manage my diabetes using insulin pen injections.
 For me, it’s more comfortable racing with pens.
-To monitor my glucose levels, I also use the Dexcom G5 Mobile CGM.
-Before using Dexcom G5 Mobile, my diabetes management consisted of lots and lots of fingerpricking – up to 25 to 30 times a day!
+To monitor my glucose levels, I now use Dexcom G6 CGM.
+Before using Dexcom, my diabetes management consisted of lots and lots of fingerpricking – up to 25 to 30 times a day!
 I worked out quite early on that in order to race, I needed to keep a very close eye on my diabetes and fingerpricking wasn’t giving me all the information I required in order to compete at my best.
-This is where the Dexcom G5 Mobile stepped in – it plays a very important role for me, particularly on race days.
+This is where Dexcom has stepped in – it plays a very important role for me, particularly on race days.

 On race days, I need to be particularly prepared so I carry two drink bottles in the car with me, one is water and the other helps to replace my sugars and electrolytes.
 When racing, the temperatures inside the car are typically 20-25 degrees hotter than the outside temperature.
 This combined with the fact we need to wear 4 layers of fire proof clothing means we lose 2-3 kilograms of body fluid per hour, so hydration is key in managing my levels.

 Q: And off the track?
-Does Dexcom G5 Mobile assist you day-to-day as well?
+Does Dexcom assist you day-to-day as well?